-Move the cursor in the frame while pressing the mouse button or move your finger on the touch screen.
+Move the cursor around the screen by pressing the mouse button or move your finger on the touch screen.
 You will quickly understand how this mini-program works.
-Wilderness also makes sounds, so it’s worth turning on the speakers or headphones.
+Wilderness also makes sounds, so it’s worth being attentive!

-The program, in the initially empty window, draws various trees using a recursive function – one that calls itself.
-In programming, this approach is often used to work with objects like trees – the ones that have self-similarity (when the smaller part of the object resembles the larger one.
-The most known forms of this type are fractals).
+The program that allows you to draw various tree forms works based on a recursive function – that is, one that calls itself.
+In programming, this approach is often used to work with objects that, like trees, are characterized by self-similarity, i.e. when a smaller part of an object resembles a larger part – the best-known forms of this type are fractals – collections of geometric forms.

-The forest we create is infinite – new trees obscure older ones, which gradually disappear in the background.
-Such infinite (though in a different way than this one) forests appear from time to time in media art, e.g. in the classic work of Der Wald by Tamás Waliczky.
+Such infinite (though in a different way to the Wilderness) forests appear from time to time in media art, for example in Tamás Waliczky’s Der Wald from 1993.